AlanIslasMorris/Support_ticket_analysis/README.md

 - Calculation of the percentage of customers with fewer than 5 tickets.

 ## Requirements
-This project uses PySpark to perform queries using SQL language specially handy where working with large databases
+This project uses PySpark to perform queries using SQL language especially handy where working with large databases